SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 #### Hints

-To execute the algorithm, it will be used **`while`** loop which is running until the number become zero.
-At each iteration of the **`while`** loop, it will be checked if the current index of the digit matches with the index passed to the function.
+To execute the algorithm, we'll use a **`while`** loop which is running until the number becomes zero.
+At each iteration of the **`while`** loop, we'll check if the current index of the digit matches with the index passed to the function.
 If it matches, the digit of the number (**`number % 10`**) with this index will be returned from the function.
 If not, then another digit will be removed from the current number (**`number = number / 10`**).
-Cautious must be taken which is checked as the index starts from 1 from right to left.
+Caution must be taken when checking, as the index starts from 1 from right to left.
 When the current index matches with the given one, the returned value of the function will be the digit from the number with the matched index.

 #### Testing in Judge platform